 Setup with SMS Codes

-Next, you’ll be prompted to enter the verification code that was sent to your phone.
-Once you’ve entered it, you’ll be logged in and ready to blog.
+Next, you’ll be prompted to enter the verification code that was sent to your device.

 At the end of the setup process for Two Step Authorization, you’ll be given the option to generate backup codes:

 Just click “Generate Backup Codes,” print the screen containing the codes—don’t save it—and then close the screen.

 If you lose your list of backups or it’s compromised, you can generate a new set of codes.
 For added security, this will disable any previously-generated codes.